 - Pick up the leftovers.
 Remove any branches, leaves, and other natural debris knocked down by winter storms, and compost.

 - Inspect trees and shrubs.
 Examine trees and shrubs for cracks, splits or breaks caused by heavy snowfall.
 Also, “Wait for leaf out to prune to ensure you don’t cut any live branches,” Fitzgerald suggests.
 See a worrisome crack or break?
 Schedule a tree check-up with a certified arborist.

 - Spot and fix it.
 Walk around your home and yard.
 Repeat in a few weeks as some damage may not appear until leaf out.
 Look for:

-Brown spots in the grass.
-To fix, first check if your soil temperature is 55 degrees Fahrenheit or higher.
+- Brown spots in the grass.
+To fix, first, check if your soil temperature is 55 degrees Fahrenheit or higher.
 You can use a meat thermometer or call your local garden center.
-Then, Fitzgerald advises turning the ground to generate seed to soil contact, which is key to germination.
-Finally, lightly rake grass seeds into soil.
+Then, Fitzgerald advises turning the ground to generate the seed to soil contact, which is key to germination.
+Finally, lightly rake grass seeds into the soil.

 - Stop weeds before they start.
 “The trick to stopping weeds is to start early, and do it correctly,” Fitzgerald says.
 First, pull weeds by hand.
 Then, apply a pre-emergent herbicide at the start of spring, and apply again in 6 to 8 weeks.
 While pricey, this is worth the investment.
 If weeds come back later in the season, try a post-emergent herbicide and keep pulling those weeds.